hamikm/wine-cellar-inventory/README.md

 ### For developers
 1. There is no programmatic deployment, so you have to copy-paste the lambda's contents and drag-drop the frontend code into S3.
 Ideally the lambda would be deployed with Serverless and the frontend would be deployed with a simple script containing an AWS CLI command.
 2. The code isn't minified or otherwise obfuscated before deployment.
 3. The code that generates the table in `webapp/js/baileys-cellar-webapp.js` is super hacky.
-I wrote "light usage of JQuery" above because JQuery should be used instead of whatever I did 🙃
+JQuery or something else should be used instead of whatever I did 🙃
 4. PWA support is incomplete because there's no service worker.

 ## License